Twisted quantum doubles are sign problem-free: Review of the sign problem beyond stoquasticity

+We summarize the alternative to stoquasticity developed in~\cite{hen2019,gupta2019,hen2021}, which is applicable to bosonic systems studied using a stochastic series expansion (SSE)~\cite{sandvik1991}.

-Consider a Hamiltonian $H = \sum_b H_b$ defined with respect to some local computational basis $\{\ket{a}\}$.
-The Hamiltonian is decomposed as a sum of local terms $H_b$, each of which has the property that, when applied to any basis state $\ket{a}$, it either annihilates it or takes it to a new basis state $\ket{a}$.
-In other words, each term acts as a permutation matrix on the set of basis states, with each state picking up a coefficient (potentially zero) under permutation.
+Let $H = \sum_b H_b$ be a bosonic Hamiltonian defined in a local computational basis $\{\ket{z_j}\}$.
+Each local term $H_b$ maps a basis state either to zero or to another basis state, i.e., acts as a (weighted) permutation on the basis with possibly zero coefficients.